 Give your visitors the choice to watch a video or listen to audio on your website.
-By setting any music or videos to automatically play upon arrival you will force visitors to go out of their way to stop them playing; thus disrupting the user's experience of your school website.
+By setting any music or videos to automatically play upon arrival with sound you will force visitors to go out of their way to stop them playing; thus disrupting the user's experience of your school website.

 We will always strongly advise against having automatic audio playing on a website, as this is generally considered bad practice.